-Design and Construction Report for Phase 2 - Grand River Bridges to discuss options.
+The engineering and environmental work for the final phase of new Highway 7 is progressing.
+Design and Construction Reports will also be prepared for Phase 3. to discuss options.
 This study has followed the approved environmental planning process for Group 'A' projects under the Class Environmental Assessment for Provincial Transportation Facilities (2000).